allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

 In our opinion this solution hides all implementation details from test, giving readability comparable to specialized BDD frameworks like JBehave.
 Moreover, we still have benefits of compile—time checks, code highlighting and IDE refactorization support.
-We could go a little further and use more Scala—specific features like spaces in method names, our own operators or implicit methods, but we think this implementation is already good enough.
+We could go a little further and use more Scala—specific features like postfix notation, implicit methods etc. but it adds complexity.
+That is a trade-off one must decide on his own.

 ### More examples